 Enter this Egg-free Dairy-free Chocolate Cake.
 It is the only cake I like.
 It is dense, moist, and rich–everything a chocolate cake should be.
 And it bakes up so beautifully, even without eggs or any egg substitute.
 I suspect it has something to do with the vinegar reacting with the baking soda and hot water.
 It’s pure magic.

 The next time you need to make a cake, make this one whether you have allergies or not.
-Scroll down for the recipe, and be sure to sign up below to get my toolbox of kitchen essentials!
+It will become your favorite chocolate cake recipe!

 - 3 cups flour